MMesbahU/Weggis/Files/explore.md

 #With [ngsDist](https://github.com/fgvieira/ngsDist) we can compute pairwise genetic distances without relying on individual genotype calls.
 N_SAMPLES=60
-$NGSDIST/ngsDist -verbose 1 -geno Results/ALL.geno.gz -probs -n_ind $N_SAMPLES -n_sites $N_SITES -labels pops.label -o Results/ALL.dist -n_threads 4
+ngsDist -verbose 1 -geno Results/ALL.geno.gz -probs -n_ind $N_SAMPLES -n_sites $N_SITES -labels pops.label -o Results/ALL.dist -n_threads 4
 less -S Results/ALL.dist

 #From these distances, we can perform a MDS analysis and investigate the population genetic structure of our samples.
 tail -n +3 Results/ALL.dist | head -n $N_SAMPLES | Rscript --vanilla --slave Scripts/get_MDS.R --no_header --data_symm -n 4 -m "mds" -o Results/ALL.mds

 #We can visualise the pairwise genetic distances in form of a tree (in Newick format).
-$FASTME -D 1 -i Results/ALL.dist -o Results/ALL.tree -m b -n b &> /dev/null
+fastme -D 1 -i Results/ALL.dist -o Results/ALL.tree -m b -n b &> /dev/null
 cat Results/ALL.tree

 #We can some R packages to plot the resulting tree.